ryan4yin/nixos-and-flakes-book/docs/nix-store/add-binary-cache-servers.md

-# Adding Custom Cache Servers {#add-custom-cache-servers}
+# Adding Binary Cache Servers

+We have introduced the concepts of Nix Store and binary cache.
+Here, we will see how to add multiple cache servers to speed up package downloads.

-## What is Nix Cache Server {#what-is-nix-cache-server}
+## Why Add Cache Servers {#why-add-cache-servers}

-Nix provides an official cache server, [https://cache.nixos.org](https://cache.nixos.org), which caches build results for all packages in nixpkgs under commonly used CPU architectures.
-When you execute Nix build commands locally, if Nix finds a corresponding cache on the server, it directly downloads the cached file, skipping the time-consuming local build process and significantly improving build speed.
+Nix provides an official cache server, [https://cache.nixos.org](https://cache.nixos.org), which caches build results for most commonly used packages.
+However, it may not meet all users' needs.
+In the following cases, we need to add additional cache servers:

-## Why Add Custom Cache Servers {#why-add-custom-cache-servers}

-Two reasons:

 1. Add cache servers for some third-party projects, such as the nix-community cache server [https://nix-community.cachix.org](https://nix-community.cachix.org), which can significantly improve the build speed of these third-party projects.
 1. Add cache server mirror sites closest to the user to speed up downloads.
+1. Add a self-built cache server to speed up the build process of personal projects.

-## How to Add Custom Cache Servers {#how-to-add-custom-cache-servers}
+## How to Add Cache Servers {#how-to-add-custom-cache-servers}

 In Nix, you can configure cache servers using the following options: